Inferno488/Slack-Conversational-Support-Bot-using-RASA/README.md

 Since the guide is OUTDATED, its better to follow the guide just for reference.

 If you install Anaconda, it will make it easier to run & deploy this bot.

+NOTE: TO DEPLOY INSTALL NGROK OR SOME OTHER RESOURCE